E-Cell-IIIT-Surat/Wall/README.md

 py manage.py runserver
 ```

+## To Contribute:

-To Contribute Fork the Repo Raise Issues:
+Fork the Repo Raise Issues
 Get Assigned And Solve the issues
 Make a Pull Request